Command-line utilities to assist in building tools for the Galaxy project (http://galaxyproject.org/).

-For a traditional Python installation of Planemo, first set up a virtualenv for planemo (this example creates a new one in .venv) and then install with pip.
-Planemo requires pip 7.0 or newer.
+For a more traditional Python installation simply setup a virtualenv for planemo (this example creates a new one in .venv) and then install with pip.

-This quick start will assume you have a directory with one or more tool XML files.
-If none is available, one can be quickly created for demonstrating planemo as follows mkdir mytools; cd mytools; planemo project_init --template=demo.
+This quick start will assume you will have a directory with one or more tool XML files.
+If none is available, one can be quickly create for demonstrating planemo as follows mkdir mytools; cd mytools; planemo project_init --template=demo.

 Planemo can check tools containing XML for common problems and best practices using the lint command (also aliased as l).

 Like many planemo commands - by default this will search the current directory and use all tool files it finds.
-It can be explicitly passed a path to tool files or a directory of tool files.
+It can be explicitly passed other tool files or a directory of tool files.

-The lint command takes in additional options related to reporting levels, exit code, etc. These options are described in the docs or (like with all commands) can be accessed by passing --help to it.
+The lint command takes in a additional options related to reporting levels, exit code, etc….
+These options are descirbed here or (like all available commands) be accessed by passing it --help.:

-Once tools are syntactically correct - it is time to test.
-The test command can be used to test a tool or a directory of tools.
+Once tools are syntically correct - it is time to test.
+The test command can be used to test a tool or directory of tools.:

-If no --galaxy_root is defined, planemo will check for a default in ~/.planemo.yml and finally search the tool’s parent directories for a Galaxy root directory.
-Planemo can also download and configure a disposable Galaxy instance for testing.
-Pass --install_galaxy instead of --galaxy_root.
+If no --galaxy_root is defined, planemo will check for a default in ~/.planemo.yml) and finally search the tool’s parent directories for a Galaxy root directory (developing tools under Galaxy tools directory is a common development workflow).
+Planemo can also download and configure a disposable Galaxy instance just for testing by passing it -install_galaxy instead of a Galaxy root.:

-Planemo will create a HTML output report in the current directory named tool_test_output.html (override with --test_output).
-See an example of such a report for Tophat.
+Planemo will create a HTML an output report in the current directory named tool_test_output.html (override with --test_output).
+Here is an example of such a report for Tophat.

 Like test, serve requires a Galaxy root and one can be explicitly specified with --galaxy_root or installed dynamically with --install_galaxy.

-Planemo can help you publish tools to the Galaxy Tool Shed.
-Check out Publishing to the Tool Shed.
+For information on using Planemo to publish artifacts to the Galaxy Tool Shed, check out the Publishing to the Tool Shed documentation on reathedocs.org.